airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 At this stage in the tutorial, we just want to implement the `spec` operation as described in the [Airbyte Protocol](https://docs.airbyte.io/architecture/airbyte-specification#spec).
 This involves a couple of steps:

-1. Decide which inputs we need from the user in order to connect to the stock ticker API i.e: the connector's specification, and encode it as a JSON file.
+1. Decide which inputs we need from the user in order to connect to the stock ticker API \(i.e: the connector's specification\) and encode it as a JSON file.
 2. Identify when the connector has been invoked with the `spec` operation and return the specification as an `AirbyteMessage`

 To contact the stock ticker API, we need two things: